Nursing Jobs, Nurse Training

-Education to become a nurse practitioner (NP) is rigorous and requires advanced coursework and clinical rotations beyond that required of a registered nurse (RN).
-Curriculum includes courses in epidemiology, physiology, physical assessment, pharmacology, differential diagnosis, laboratory diagnostics, radiology, statistics and research methods, health policy, leadership, chronic disease management.
-MSN programs also require a thesis or clinical research project.
+Education to become a nurse practitioner (NP) is rigorous and requires advanced coursework beyond that required of a registered nurse (RN).
+Curriculum includes courses in epidemiology, physiology, pharmacology, differential diagnosis, laboratory diagnostics, radiology, statistics and research methods, health policy, leadership, chronic disease management.
+MSN programs also require a thesis paper or clinical research project completion.

-Nurses treat both physical and mental conditions through comprehensive history taking, physical exams, and ordering tests for interpretation.
+Nurses treat both physical and mental conditions through comprehensive history taking, physical exams, and ordering diagnostic tests.
 Duties and responsibilities include, but are not limited to, the following: